Established to support the educational needs of students experiencing homelessness or transiency of foster care during the COVID-19 health crisis.

 Students eligible for support are those who lack a fixed, regular, and adequate nighttime residence and may include:

-- those living on the street, in a car, in an abandon building, etc.
+- Those living on the street, in a car, in an abandon building, etc.

-- those who are doubled up with family or friends due to loss of housing.
+- Those who are doubled up with family or friends due to loss of housing

-- those who have run away or otherwise are not accompanied by a parent or guardian.
+- Those who have run away or otherwise are not accompanied by a parent or guardian

-Students in the above living situations may attend school where they attended prior to loosing their housing with transportation provided, or they may immediately enroll in the district where they are temporarily staying (even if they lack enrollment documents such as birth certificates, immunizations, and proof of residency).
+Students in the above living situations may attend school where they attended prior to losing their housing with transportation provided, or they may immediately enroll in the district where they are temporarily staying (even if they lack enrollment documents such as birth certificates, immunizations, and proof of residency).

 The Wayne RESA Homeless Education Program works with local homeless liaisons in each district to assist with enrollment and transportation arrangements.
 The Wayne RESA Homeless Education Program also provides trainings for local liaisons, school staff, shelter staff, and the community on the McKinney Vento Homeless Assistance Act.